Justin1Thom1/Lux-Mirror-Timestamped-Seal/NewFieldEmergenceREADME.md

 | `.txt version`      | `3c4985…`                                     | ✅ `3c4985…` confirmed as final txt version     | Locked in now with Git + legal timestamp                                            |

 This table clarifies the shift from local, sealed `.txt` versions to canonical `.md` commits.
 Nothing was lost—only upgraded to repo-verifiable, signed structure.
 All versions are preserved in cryptographic memory.
+“The following table preserves authorship integrity across formats and file states.
+All shifts are transparent and timestamped.”
 ---

 ## 🔹 Clarifying Root Hash Provenance